James Francis Ginty

-James Francis Lawrence Ginty (born December 4, 1980) is an American actor.
+James Francis Lawrence Ginty (born December 4, 1980) is an American actor, director, writer, producer and educator.
 He was discovered by director Kathryn Bigelow while at the Juilliard School in New York City, and was cast in her film K-19: The Widowmaker alongside Harrison Ford and Liam Neeson.
 He has worked in film, theatre and television and is probably best known for playing multiple roles in Disney's sci-fi action picture Surrogates.
+In the 2020s, he expanded his filmmaking career into directing, writing, and producing, beginning with the award-winning short film Created Sleep Transmissions (2022) followed by Nita (2025), The Hangup (2025), and The Things I Leave Behind (2026).

 Early life and education

 Born in Los Angeles, Ginty is the son of actor/director Robert Ginty, and American actress Francine Tacker, who met as series regulars on the late 1970s television series The Paper Chase.
 Ginty attended Valley Forge Military Academy and the Interlochen Arts Academy.
 Ginty subsequently continued his acting education at the Juilliard School in New York City as a member of the Drama Division's "Group 32" alongside Jessica Chastain, Jess Weixler and Michael Urie.
 Ginty later graduated with a bachelor's of history from UCLA and a Master of Education from the University of Pennsylvania.
+In 2025, he completed a Master of Fine Arts in Film Production at the University of Southern California.